Papua New Guinea parliament meets to elect new prime minister

 “We have a government that wants to save the interests of corporate giants,” he said.

-Opposition leader Patrick Pruiatch is another possible replacement and, in a parliament with few ideological divides, any number of other contenders could emerge.
+Opposition leader Patrick Pruaitch is another possible replacement and, in a parliament with few ideological divides, any number of other contenders could emerge.

 The political uncertainty has knocked almost 6% from shares in Oil Search, an Australian partner in large liquefied natural gas developments in PNG, since the challenge to O’Neill gained traction on Friday.